 - Minimal academic progress or engagement.
-Active academic engagement is defined as submitting a quiz or assignment in the student's Canvas course or to the MCU writing lab for review, participating in an instructor-led class/discussion/online forum or otherwise sharing progress or course-related questions with the instructor or their House Mentor. - Student has neither enrolled for upcoming classes nor started the process for requesting a Timeout or Leave of Absence by the end of the enrollment period. - Student has not completed at least 50% of assignments in PROD 1000 by 8am MT on the first day of the full term. - Student has completed all PROD1000 assignments but has not achieved a passing grade of 80% overall by the end of the Add/Drop Period.
+Active academic engagement is defined as submitting a quiz or assignment in the student's Canvas course or to the MCU writing lab for review, participating in an instructor-led class/discussion/online forum or otherwise sharing progress or course-related questions with the instructor or their House Mentor. - Student has neither enrolled for upcoming classes nor started the process for requesting a Timeout or Leave of Absence by the end of the enrollment period. - Student has not completed at least 50% of assignments in PROD 1000 by 8am MT on the first day of the full term - A student has either not completed all PROD1000 assignments or has completed all of PROD1000 but has not achieved a passing grade of 80% overall by the end of the Add/Drop Period.